andreterceiro/dio-claro-spring--java-spring-api-railway-curso/README.md

 Then I achieved to access the API in browser using this URL.
 In port 80, right?
 I do not know clearly why.

 Then I could access `Swagger` in [this URL](https://fair-hour-production.up.railway.app/swagger-ui/index.htm).

+I recorded [this video](https://youtu.be/6YjE987Vjfg) about the project working on `Railway`.